 What would it be like to take a trip to Alaska in the coldest, darkest months?
-Use your imagination and research skills to create a virtual tour of the "Land of the Midnight Sun."
+Create a virtual tour of the "Land of the Midnight Sun."

 Alaska is the largest state in the United States, about 2.3 times the size of Texas and about one-fifth the size of all of the contiguous 48 states.
 As the northernmost state, Alaska boasts great views of the Northern Lights, more active glaciers than the rest of the inhabited world, 29 volcanoes, 33,000 miles of coastline, and Mount Denali, the tallest mountain in North America.

-Gather more information about Alaska to help you plan an imaginary expedition there.
-Obtain travel information and maps.
-Choose your mode of transportation—by rail, river, sea, land, or even dogsled.
-Decide where you want to go, what you want to do, who you will meet, and what you want to see!
-Use your imagination to design 2-D and 3-D items to represent your chosen Alaska attractions.
-These are just a few ideas to get you started.
+Students research and gather more information about Alaska to help plan an imaginary expedition there.
+They should obtain travel information and maps.
+Have students choose their mode of transportation—by rail, river, sea, land, or even dogsled.
+Then decide where they want to go, what they want to do, who they will meet, and what they want to see!
+Design 2-D and 3-D items to represent their chosen Alaska attractions.
+These are just a few ideas to get them started.

-To create a sounding whale or a glacier, for example, use Crayola Air-Dry Clay to sculpt them.
-A paper plate is a convenient, clean, and dry work surface.
+Students use Crayola Air-Dry Clay to sculpt a sounding whale or a glacier.
 Use craft sticks and other modeling tools to make realistic replicas.
 Air-dry the sculptures for at least 3 days.

-Cover your art area with newspaper.
+Have students cover their art area with recycled newspaper.
 Paint the entire whale, including its 3-D tail, with Crayola Premier™ Tempera.
 Paint the sea and glacier backdrop.
 Add light-reflective details to the wet or dry paint by brushing and dabbing areas with Crayola Pearl It! and Glitter It!
 Tempera Mixing Mediums.
 Air-dry the paint.

-Present details of your Adventure to Alaska to classmates, other students, or families at an open house.
+Students present details of their Adventure to Alaska to classmates, other students, or families at an open house.

 High school students can teach elementary students about sustainability and environmental issues with this community ser